carina-cc/elizabethgould/williamdyce.md

 Ceramic pot lid featuring _Pegwell Bay and Four Shrimpers_. c.
 1860

 Houghton, Arthur Boyd. _At the Seaside, Pegwell Bay, near Ramsgate, Kent_ (1862).
 Maidstone Museum and Bentlif Art Gallery, Maidstone.

+# End Notes
+[^1]: _Times_, no.23612.
+5 May 1860.5; Critic:20:514.
+12 May 1860.
+594.
+[^2]: William Dyce, letter to Robert Cay, 20 October 1860.
+Dyce Papers TAM 54/31.
+The Dyce Papers is an unpublished collection of typescript and handwritten notes put together by William Dyce’s son, James Stirling Dyce.
+It includes transcripts of Dyce’s correspondence and writings.
+The original is in the archives of Aberdeen Art Gallery and Museum; a microfiche is kept in the Tate Archives.